Breast cancer: Symptoms, treatment and prevention

 More recent systemic treatments include biological therapy, which use the immune system to fight the cancer and targets breast cancer cells containing high levels of a certain protein.
 Commonly used biologics are bevacizumab (Avastin) or trastuzumab (Herceptin).

-A patient will likely see several doctors for her treatment, including surgeons, medical oncologists and radiation oncologists, the CDC says.
+A patient will likely see several doctors for her treatment, including surgeons, medical oncologists and radiation oncologists, according to the CDC.

 This article is for informational purposes only and is not meant to offer medical advice.